by Calculated Risk on 6/11/2013 10:00:00 AM

 From the BLS: Job Openings and Labor Turnover Summary

 Quits are generally voluntary separations initiated by the employee.
 Therefore, the quits rate can serve as a measure of workers’ willingness or ability to leave jobs. ...
-The number of quits (not seasonally adjusted) was little changed over the 12 months ending in March for total nonfarm, total private, and government.
+The number of quits (not seasonally adjusted) was up over the 12 months ending in April for total nonfarm and total private but was little changed for government.

 This series started in December 2000.

 Note: The difference between JOLTS hires and separations is similar to the CES (payroll survey) net jobs headline numbers.
 This report is for April, the most recent employment report was for May.

 Click on graph for larger image.